tequdev/evernode-docs/docs/source/hosts/evernode-cli.md

         - `<regular key>`: The Xahau address that indicates the regular key pair to be assigned to the host Xahau account.
     - `evernode regkey delete`: Deletes the regular key associated with your host's Xahau account address.
 - `evernode offerlease` - Create Lease offers for the instances.
 Requires sudo.
-- `evernode reputaiond <operation_type>` - Manages the Evernode ReputationD for reward distribution.
+- `evernode reputationd <operation_type>` - Manages the Evernode ReputationD for reward distribution.
     - `<operation_type>` must be `opt-in`, `opt-out` or `status`.
 All of these operations require sudo.
-    - `evernode reputaiond opt-in`: Opt in to the Evernode reputation for reward distribution.
+    - `evernode reputationd opt-in`: Opt in to the Evernode reputation for reward distribution.
-    - `evernode reputaiond opt-out`: Opt out from the Evernode reputation for reward distribution.
+    - `evernode reputationd opt-out`: Opt out from the Evernode reputation for reward distribution.
-    - `evernode reputaiond status`: Check the status of Evernode reputation for reward distribution.
+    - `evernode reputationd status`: Check the status of Evernode reputation for reward distribution.
 - `evernode uninstall` - Uninstall and deregister from Evernode.
 Requires sudo.
 - `sashi` - Sashimono CLI for advanced operations and monitoring.
 Use `sashi -h` for help.